 • An evaluation of the strengths and weaknesses of your case

+The clinic is not open to those representing businesses in collection cases.
+The attorney does not provide legal advice or represent you in your case.
 Held the first Tuesday of each month, 2:00 - 4:00 p.m. unless the Tuesday is a holiday.
 The clinic will be held by Zoom.
 Email Edward D. Fitzpatrick, Esq. at efitzpatrick@bpflegal.com to request a Zoom invitation.
 If you are new to Zoom, please mention that in your email and provide your phone number.

-Environmental Division Free Legal Clinic
+Environmental Division Pro Se Clinic

 Free legal clinics for Vermont seniors 60+